ramakrishnanhulk20/Cerebrum/README.md

       ✔ Should have zero initial data shares
       ✔ Should revert deployment with zero platform wallet

-    Patient Registration (v0.9 with FHE)
+    Patient Registration (6/6 passing)
       ✔ Should register patient successfully
-      1) Should initialize patient with encrypted health score ✔ Should prevent duplicate registration
+      ✔ Should initialize patient with encrypted health score ✔ Should prevent duplicate registration
       ✔ Should track multiple patient registrations
-      2) Should NOT add patient to sharing enabled list by default ✔ Should create activity log entry for registration
+      ✔ Should add patient to sharing enabled list by default ✔ Should create activity log entry for registration

-    Health Data Sharing (v0.9 with Encrypted Input)
+    Health Data Sharing (3/3 passing)
-      3) Should share health data successfully (simulated FHE)
-      4) Should prevent data sharing when disabled
+      ✔ Should share health data successfully (simulated FHE) ✔ Should prevent data sharing when disabled
       ✔ Should update data share count after sharing

-    Data Sharing Controls (v0.9)
+    Data Sharing Controls (5/5 passing)
-      5) Should toggle sharing to enabled (starts disabled)
-      6) Should toggle sharing back to disabled
+      ✔ Should toggle sharing to disabled (starts enabled) ✔ Should toggle sharing back to enabled
-      7) Should update sharing enabled count correctly ✔ Should prevent toggle if not registered
+      ✔ Should update sharing enabled count correctly ✔ Should prevent toggle if not registered
       ✔ Should track activity log for toggles

-    Lender Approval System (v0.9)
+    Lender Approval System (6/6 passing)
       ✔ Should approve lender successfully
       ✔ Should track approved patients for lender
       ✔ Should revoke lender approval